Homogeneous All-Inorganic Perovskite Films via High-Pressure Recrystallization: Results and Discussions

-Understanding the optical properties of the thin layers of CsPbBr$_3$ perovskite is a crucial step in optimizing their efficiency for optoelectronic devices \cite{Thakur2024}.
-Figure 5 (a) shows the optical absorption spectra of both pristine and recrystallized parts of a film that exhibits a similar profile with a distinct excitonic peak, as reported in single crystals \cite{Su2018} and polycrystalline films\cite{Wang2020b}.
-The excitonic peak is at around 516 nm for the non-recrystallized part and 517 nm for the recrystallized one.
-We note a small narrowing of this excitonic peak accompanying the small red shift for the recrystallized part.
+Understanding the optical properties of CsPbBr$_3$ thin films is crucial for optimizing their performance in optoelectronic devices \cite{Thakur2024}.
+Figure~\ref{fig:Absorption_PL}a shows the optical absorption spectra of the non-recrystallized and recrystallized regions of the same film prepared with 0.4M PbBr$_2$ precursor concentration.
+Both spectra exhibit a distinct excitonic peak, consistent with reports on single crystals \cite{Su2018} and polycrystalline films \cite{Wang2020b}.
+The excitonic peak is located at $\sim$516~nm for the non-recrystallized region and $\sim$517~nm for the recrystallized region, with a slight redshift and a modest narrowing after recrystallization.

-Under above-bandgap photoexcitation, both the non-recrystallized and recrystallized regions display bright green photoluminescence, as shown in the inset of Figure 5(a) and Figure S5(b).
-The apparent higher brightness of the non-recrystallized region arises from its rough surface, which scatters light more efficiently toward the observation direction.
+Under above-bandgap photoexcitation, both regions display bright green photoluminescence (PL), as shown in the inset of Figure~\ref{fig:Absorption_PL}a and Figure~{{S12}}.
+The higher apparent brightness of the non-recrystallized region arises from its rough surface, which scatters light more efficiently toward the observation direction.
 In contrast, the recrystallized region, characterized by a much flatter surface, promotes in-plane light confinement through total internal reflection.
-As a result, part of the emitted light is guided within the film rather than radiated out of plane, giving the recrystallized area a comparatively dimmer appearance at this viewing angle.
+As a result, a larger fraction of the emitted light is guided within the film rather than radiated out of plane, yielding a comparatively dimmer appearance at this viewing angle.